The Future Self Kit

 • Bonus: the guided audio walkthrough

-The same work, with me in the room, starts at $29,000 for twelve sessions.
-The Kit is $97 — once, yours to re-run every year.
+The same work, with me in the room, runs well into five figures.
+The Kit is $97, once, yours to re-run every year.

 Who's behind this